YouCan-Trust/Learn-Khmer/README.md

 # Learn-Khmer

-This app describes the useful words in Cambodian Language.
+This app describes the useful words in Cambodian Language..

 For demo, click [here](https://khmer4you-b6310.firebaseapp.com).